 Yes, you can always reduce or repay your mortgage at any time.
 However, early repayment of all or part of a mortgage may have financial consequences depending on the mortgage product you take (see mortgage offer for details).

-To enable a lender to offer a favourable interest rate deal (e.g. fixed/discounted), a charge is sometimes applied if the mortgage is settled early.
-The charge will be a set amount or on a reducing scale depending on the terms of the product.
-This charge is called an Early Repayment Charge (ERC).
-If you do not have an early repayment charge on your mortgage, you can make overpayments and capital repayments without charge.
-An overpayment is an amount made in addition to your normal monthly repayment.
-If you make overpayments to your mortgage, you will find that, with interest rate changes, your registered monthly repayment may change more than expected, as overpayments are taken into account.
+To enable a lender to offer a favourable interest-rate deal (such as fixed or discounted), it will sometimes apply a charge if the mortgage is paid off early.
+The charge will be a set amount or on a reducing scale depending on the product terms.
+This is called an early-repayment charge (ERC).
+If you don’t have an ERC on your mortgage, you can make overpayments and capital repayments without charge.
+An overpayment is an amount you pay in addition to your normal monthly repayment.
+If you overpay, you may find that, when interest rates change, your registered monthly repayment will change more than expected, as your overpayments will have been taken into account.

-Buying a home is one of the biggest financial commitments you will make, so protecting that investment is a must.
-This is important and often a condition of your mortgage that you have buildings insurance in place and maintain at a sufficient level throughout the mortgage term.
+Buying a home is a big commitment, so protecting your investment is a must.
+It is often a condition of your mortgage that you have buildings insurance in place and maintain it at a sufficient level throughout the mortgage term.
 If you are buying a leasehold property, the buildings insurance is normally covered in the lease.

-Buildings insurance covers the bricks and mortar of the property and the fittings, for example, sanitary ware.
-Buildings insurance should commence at exchange of contracts for house purchases because that is when you are legally committed to buying and the property.
+Buildings insurance covers the bricks and mortar and such things as kitchen and bathroom fittings.
+Buildings insurance should start at exchange of contracts for house purchases because that is when you are legally committed to buying the property.
 We also recommend you take out contents insurance.
-Although not compulsory, your home is characterised by the items you put in it, so you should want to protect these too.
+It’s not compulsory, but not to protect your belongings is a big risk to take.

-Life assurance is not an automatic feature of your mortgage, unless you have an endowment policy in place.
-If you have any other kind of mortgage, you should consider taking out a life assurance policy to ensure your family is protected in the event of your death.
+Life insurance is not an automatic feature of your mortgage, unless you have an endowment policy in place.
+If you have any other kind of mortgage, you should consider taking out life insurance to ensure your family is protected if you die.

-Income protection is a longer term insurance, which is tied to your salary rather than your mortgage (for example critical illness cover, permanent health insurance).
-It does not cover unemployment but does cover inability to work due to ill health.
-Many people consider what may happen to their family should they die but do not consider what may happen if they could not work due to ill health.
+Income protection is a longer-term insurance that is tied to your salary rather than your mortgage (for example critical illness cover, permanent health insurance).
+It does not cover unemployment but does cover inability to work due to illness.
+Many people consider what may happen to their family should they die but not what may happen if they could not work due to illness.

 Can I take my mortgage with me when I move home?

 Most mortgage loans are portable, which means that the terms and conditions of your current mortgage can be transferred to the mortgage on your new home.
-If there is an early repayment charge on your existing mortgage, your new mortgage needs to be for at least the same amount as the old one to avoid payment of a charge.
+If there is an early-repayment charge on your existing mortgage, your new mortgage needs to be for at least the same amount as the old one to avoid paying a charge.

-If you do borrow less, you only need to pay a proportion of the early repayment charge.
-You still need to complete an application form because the mortgage is based on a new property and is subject to your current status and valuation.
+If you do borrow less, you only need to pay a proportion of the early-repayment charge.
+You still need to complete a mortgage application form because the mortgage is based on a new property.
+It is subject to your current status and valuation.